Electronic-Yoda/Motor-Test-and-Control/README.md

 **This repository contains code used to test and control a 2000W nominal Mitsuba M2096 Brushless DC Motor**

 The set up of the test is as follows:
-- push buttons -> Arduino Uno -> CPC1002N solid state relays -> motor controller input -> motor
+- push buttons -> Arduino Uno -> CPC1002N solid state relays -> motor controller switch input -> motor
-- mechanical potentiometer -> Arduino Uno -> MCP4146 digital potentiometer -> motor controller input -> motor
+- mechanical potentiometer -> Arduino Uno -> MCP4146 digital potentiometer -> motor controller accel/regen input -> motor

 The test consists of using the mechanical inputs of push buttons and mechanical pots to control the Mitsuba motor through a PCB designed to interface with the motor's motor controller.
 An Arduino Uno was used to capture the signal from the push buttons through interrupts and map the voltage output of the mechanical pot to the SPI values necessary to communicate the the digital pot which interfaces with the motor controller.